OmarMDiab/RAG-Chatbot/Models/Readme.txt

-Put your models in this folder and use in the chain and uncomment this code: -
+Put your models in this folder and use in the chain-code in the main file: -

-# if you want to run locally using Mistral model uncomment the following code: -
+# if you want to run locally using Mistral model uncomment the following code in the main file: -
 #     llm = LlamaCpp(
 #     model_path=r"Models\Your local Model",
 #     temperature=0.5,